darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 ## Steganography explained
 Here is a deeper explanation if anyone needs it:

 **File signatures:** Hypothetically, we could name a file almost anything we wanted.
-For instance, a text file could be called example.jpg, though this would cause a lot of confusion.
+For instance, a PNG file could be called example.jpg, though this would cause a lot of confusion.
 File signatures are how the system identifies the type of a file beyond just viewing its name.
 In this case **oneforall.jpg** initially had an incorrect file signature, which we determined based on attempting to view the image and by using **exiftool**.
 Exiftool is a common means of viewing basic image metadata in CTFs. **The main point** is that we could not extract information from the image until we fixed the file signature.

 **Hexedit:** This is the tool we used to replace the incorrect PNG header with the correct JPEG header.
 For context, I did not have these headers memorized; I merely referenced Wikipedia to find them.